Formula 1 (video game): Reception

 The game was a best-seller in the UK.
 Worldwide sales across all computer and console versions of Formula 1 surpassed 1.7 million units by August 1997.
 In August 1998, the game's PlayStation version received a "Platinum" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 200,000 units across Germany, Austria and Switzerland.
+It was the fastest selling CD game at the time in the UK and was a major killer app for the system.

 The PlayStation version was reasonably well-received, with critics generally commenting that the realistic handling and real-world Formula One elements make it an ideal game for the hardcore racing fan.
 Some reviewers added that the game was too complicated and difficult to appeal to those looking for arcade-style racing or multiplayer gaming, though most praised the selection of modes as opening up the game to both novices and experts.

 Critics were more divided about the graphics.
 Todd Mowatt wrote in Electronic Gaming Monthly that "the fluidity of the animations were not that realistic in terms of the way a real race car would handle", GamePros Air Hendrix praised the detailed cars and sense of speed but complained of break-up problems, and Next Generation hailed the graphics as a major leap over the first wave of PlayStation games.
 GameSpot called the game "a high-octane masterpiece", while Next Generation said that Formula 1, with its "exquisite" graphics, wide range of challenges, and startling amount of depth, is the game that changed everything in the racing genre.
 PSM gave the game 9/10, praising the AI, and called it a PS1 killer app of 1996.

 Reviewing the PC version in GameSpot, Tim Soete praised the graphics and audio commentary but found the lack of depth and realism in the driving made the game become dull after a short while.

 Review aggregation website GameRankings provides an average rating for the PlayStation version of 87.75% based on 4 reviews.
 The PC version received an average rating of 56.40% based on 10 reviews.